seths10/dotfiles/readme.md

-# This is the dotfiles for my neovim-zsh configuration
+# This is the dotfiles for my neovim-tmux configuration

 > [!IMPORTANT]
 >